MAPE-15/Convolutional-Neural-Network/CNN_FROM_SCRATCH/README.md

 ## Data
-Data is saved in the ./data/ directory.
+Data is saved in the ./data_rgb/ or ./data_greyscale/ directory.
 Data is separated into training set and validation - testing set.
-Training set is in the ./data/test/ directory.
+Training set is in the ./data/train/ directory.
-Validation - testing set is in the ./data/test/ directory
+Validation - testing set is in the ./data/test/ directory.
+./data_rgb/ provides RGB images of higher resolution, but it has fewer samples than ./data_greyscale/.

-Data consists of images 48 x 48 in greyscale.
+./data_greyscale/ provides greyscale images of 48 x 48 resolution, has much more samples than ./data_rgb/.

+Data consists of images.
 In each image is a person, more specifically, person's face.
 This person's face has a specific facial expression.

+## Training
+To train the model, first all images of facial expressions are extracted.
+Facial expression label names are converted into labels, these lables are one-hot encoded vector representations of the label names.
+From each facial expression image, the facial landmark is created, which will be the input to the model.

 ## Convolutional Layers